 Channel Catfish are far more adaptable than people give them credit for.
 Most people consider them to be a “bottom feeder,” but at times cats behave like trout and salmon, suspending over deep water feeding on alewives.
 I know trollers who have encountered catfish (more than one!) while trolling in Cayuga and Seneca Lakes for lake trout.
 In the past I’ve seen some cats in a pond feeding on the surface like trout!

 What I do know regarding Cayuga Lake channel cats is that a few areas tend to produce them with some regularity.
 And I’m sure that if you put your quality time in and experiment, you’ll probably find a few good “cat holes” on Cayuga.
 A few areas that produce catfish include the north end by Mud Locks and along the RR Tracks.
 Anywhere along the northern 5 or 6 miles of Cayuga Lake has catfish potential.
 When Cayuga AES was discharging warm water, catfish would be around.
 I fished there at night with bait once and my buddy Dave caught a 23″ channel.
 The south end of Cayuga Lake along the mudflats produces a few fish in the spring.
 A few also come from in front of creek mouths in May/June/July and lower Fall Creek tends to get a few after a heavy rain in the late spring/early summer.

 They are a sleek looking, hard fighting, very cool fish.
 Tops on the table too!
 I love catfishing though I don’t get the chance to do it much.
 But if you’ve never caught channel catfish, give them a try.
 The shot on the species page is a big catfish that Perry caught on Otisco Lake.
 It was around 28″ or 29″ I think.
-I caught a nice one on a bladebait in Oneida Lake this past summer.
+I caught a nice one on a bladebait in Oneida Lake a couple years ago.
 It fought great!